 Virginia LCV News keeps you up-to-date on conservation priorities in our Commonwealth – become a member today and be the first to receive the latest Virginia LCV news.

-The Virginia League of Conservation Voters has released the 14th Edition of the Virginia General Assembly Conservation Scorecard, displaying legislators’ voting records on conservation issues during the 2013 General Assembly session.
-The Scorecard provides transparency and accountability to voters regarding important conservation votes cast in the 2013 session.
+The Virginia League of Conservation Voters released its 15th Edition of the Virginia General Assembly Conservation Scorecard, which serves as the tool for viewing legislators’ voting records on important conservation issues that came before the 2014 General Assembly session.

 Stay up-to-date with the latest information on Virginia conservation.
 Join the Virginia League on Facebook and Twitter today!
 Timely updates, workshops, public hearings & legislation!

 Conservation news, volunteer opportunities, political updates, Action Alerts & live commentary from events – it’s all there for you!
 Join us today!